 Cucurbita pepo.
 Golden-Yellow.
 55 days.

 A terrific yellow zucchini – delicate texture with a light flavor.
 Thin skin contributes to good eating quality with no need to peel.
 Smaller plants have an open growth habit and are productive over a long season.
 The fruit do not grow as large as green zucchini – if you miss a few days of harvest you won’t be greeted with a leg-sized fruit, but rather several forearm sized fruits.
 Occasional green-fruited plants.
 This seed comes to us via Meadowlark Hearth and was previously selected by Swiss seed company Sativa Rheinau, in biodynamic conditions, with an eye for both agronomic traits and eating quality – we are big fans of everything they release.

 Cucurbita pepo.
 Dark Green, Light Green Stripes.
 55 days.

-A richly flavored & productive zucchini from Southern Italy beating those watery zucchini hybrids hands down.
+A richly flavored and productive zucchini from Southern Italy beating those watery zucchini hybrids hands down.
 Similar to Zucchino Striato di Napoli.
-Fruit is dark green with light green stripes & slight ridges.
-Produces a lot of male flowers which are great for stuffing or frying & the female flowers hold well enough to pick small fruit with flowers attached.
-Good candidate for the garden as we observed that San Pasquale is productive but not overwhelmingly productive, so you get a ton of squash to eat & share but not so many that you have to secretly leave them on your neighbor’s doorsteps.
-We would describe the yield as consistent all season long.
-Original seed sourced from the Italian seed producer Emanuele Larosa Sementi & we have selected it for uniformity.
+Fruit is dark green with light green stripes and slight ridges.
+Produces a lot of male flowers which are great for stuffing or frying and the female flowers hold well enough to pick small fruit with flowers attached.
+Good candidate for the garden as we observed that San Pasquale is productive but not overwhelmingly productive, so you get a ton of squash to eat and share but not so many that you have to secretly leave them on your neighbor’s doorsteps.
+Yield is consistent all season long.
+Original seed sourced from the Italian seed producer Emanuele Larosa Sementi and we have selected it for uniformity.